The Art of Characterization

 It is ultimately thought (or non-thought) that conditions and shapes human action and human deeds, and thoughts, in turn, are conditioned and shaped by words, which are shaped and conditioned by the structure of the human mind.

 Likewise are literary characters shaped: They are shaped, conditioned, and developed by how thoroughly the writer examines and then presents to us, through language, the thoughts which make the characters act in the way they act.
-The deeper the author delves into her or his characters’ motives, the deeper and more realistic the characters become, and the deeper we, as real readers, can delve into them too: striving to comprehend the heart and soul and psyche of these living, breathing characters — and this, at the end of it all, is a very beautiful and enriching thing indeed.
+The deeper the author delves into her or his characters’ motives, the deeper and more realistic the characters become, and the deeper we, as real readers, can delve into them too: striving to comprehend the heart and soul and psyche of these living, breathing characters — these artistic creations — and this, at the end of it all, is a very beautiful, a very worthy and enriching thing indeed.

 I’m the author of ten books and counting.
 I’ve been both traditionally published and also self-published.
 I write fiction and non-fiction.
 My latest book is a novel called Neck Between Two Heads: a story of civilization and superstition and it tells the story of a modern-day Apache man named Jon Silverthorne who uncovers something extraordinary deep within the network of caves that lace the earth beneath the Baboquivari Wilderness, some fifty miles south of Tucson.